ursky/GameOfLifePlus/README.md

 3. Press the space bar to speed up the simulation.
 This part is really fun.
 4. Use the mouse to select the creature icons in the bottom right and then left-click on the field to place new creatures.
 It can be fun to mess with established communities this way.

+## Parameterization and customization:
+Note that you will need to recompile the code (see installation) to incorporate changes.

+Most of the important constants and options for user/window interaction (panel size, zoom speed, etc) can be configured in `src/game/userIO/UiConstants.java`.
+Options for controlling animal and plant parameters (growth size, speed, reproduction, size, animations, etc) can be found in corresponding files in `src/game/things/AnimalConstants.java` and `src/game/things/PlantConstants.java`.
+Options for the plots and numbers shown in the dashboard can be changed in `src/game/dashboard/Dashboard.java`.

+If you would like, you can create your own creatures by following the template examples in `src/game/things/AnimalConstants.java` and `src/game/things/PlantConstants.java`, and adding your new creature constants to `src/game/world/InitThing.java`.
+I would recomend making a copy of another organism and gradually changing it.

 ## Installation and running:
 This is simply a Java project, so if you are comfortable, feel free to build and test however you prefer.